ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular/use-data.md

 ## The Tea Page

-If you run the application in the browser and have a look at the network tab, you will see we are loading our teas (or tea-categories, as the endpoint is called) from the backend.
+If you run the application in the browser and have a look at the network tab, you will see we are loading our teas from the backend.
 If you have a look with the Redux DevTools, you should also see that the "teas" are populated in the "data" slice of our state.
 So, now we just need to use those teas.

 ### Create Selectors